sh3rp/sshexec/README.md

-# sshexec - A simple Go library for executing SSH commands
+# sshexec - Go library for executing SSH commands

 This is a simple Go library for starting an SSH client agent and executing a set of commands based on host and credentials in a